 After hitting that key age, there will be no withdrawal penalties.

-Once you hit age 72, you'll need to take annual required minimum distributions from your Traditional IRA.
+Once you hit age 72, you'll need to take the annual required minimum distributions (RMDs) from your Traditional IRA.

 Whether you access the funds in your Traditional IRA early or as withdrawals in retirement, you will need to pay income taxes on the withdrawal amount at your applicable tax rate due to obtaining a tax deduction upfront at contribution.